 2020 BMW R 1250 R

-Receiving updates similar to those that other models in the R family received for 2019, the BMW R 1250 R roadster gets a larger 1,254cc boxer twin with ShiftCam variable valve timing and valve stroke and updates to its electronics package.
+Receiving updates similar to those that other models in the R family received for 2019, BMW’s R 1250 R roadster gets a larger 1,254cc boxer twin with ShiftCam variable valve timing and valve stroke and updates to its electronics package.
 It also gets a mild style refresh with a TFT display, a DRL option for the halogen headlight and new color options.
 Although originally announced as a 2019 model, the R 1250 R didn’t make it to the U.S. in time.
 BMW says it will be available as a 2020 model with an MSRP starting at $14,995.

 2020 BMW R 1250 RS

-Receiving updates similar to those that other models in the R family received for 2019, the BMW R 1250 R roadster gets a larger 1,254cc boxer twin with ShiftCam variable valve timing and valve stroke and updates to its electronics package.
+Receiving updates similar to those that other models in the R family received for 2019, BMW’s R 1250 R roadster gets a larger 1,254cc boxer twin with ShiftCam variable valve timing and valve stroke and updates to its electronics package.
 The RS also gets a style refresh that drops the asymmetrical, winking look of the S 1000 RR in favor of a sporty twin-LED headlight assembly, and an LED DRL (daytime running light) is an option.
 Although announced as a 2019 model, the R 1250 RS didn’t make it to the U.S. in time.
 BMW says it will be available as a 2020 model with an MSRP starting at $15,695.

 2020 BMW S 1000 RR